edeetee/render-graph/README.md

 # Shader graph rendering
-I'm trying to make a super minimal shader graph for rust.
-It is build of glium so that it works on legacy devices (raspberry pi etc)
-I use egui_node_graph for the node graph
+- Minimal
+- Performant
+- Extendable
+- Standardized

 Touchdesigner and other node graph programming environments have the tendency to abstract the underlying code away.
-I want a system that allows the underlying code and graph representation to work together logically and performant.
+I want a system that allows the underlying code and graph representation to work together logically, performant and safely.

 ## Philosophy
 - Performant (aim to be most performant general purpose extendable node graph renderer)